-- 3.1 Omeros shall pay Asubio the following one-time milestone fees (each a "Milestone Fee") in U.S. dollars following the satisfaction of the following corresponding milestone events (each a "Milestone"): - 3.1.1 Upon execution of this Agreement, Omeros shall pay Asubio a Milestone Fee of [†]. - 3.1.2 Upon Omeros' or its sublicensee(s)' receipt of positive data from completed toxicology studies, each of three-months minimum duration, of a first Product in a rodent species and in a non-rodent species, which studies have been conducted in conformance with current good laboratory practice guidance ("GLP") promulgated by the U.S. Food and Drug Administration ("USFDA"), which data and studies are sufficient to support the submission by Omeros or its sublicensee(s) to USFDA of an Investigational New Drug Application ("IND"), Omeros shall pay Asubio a Milestone Fee of [†]. - 3.1.3 Upon the first dosing of a human subject in the first Phase 1 clinical study sponsored or authorized by Omeros or its sublicensee(s) of a first Product anywhere in the world, which study has been cleared by USFDA or a corresponding foreign regulatory agency, Omeros shall pay Asubio a Milestone Fee of [†]. - 3.1.4 Upon the first dosing of a human subject in the first Phase 2 clinical study sponsored or authorized by Omeros or its sublicensee(s) of a first Product anywhere in the world, which study has been cleared by USFDA or a corresponding foreign regulatory agency, Omeros shall pay Asubio a Milestone Fee of [†].
+- 3.1 Omeros shall pay Asubio the following one-time milestone fees (each a "Milestone Fee") in U.S. dollars following the satisfaction of the following corresponding milestone events (each a "Milestone"): - 3.1.1 Upon execution of this Agreement, Omeros shall pay Asubio a Milestone Fee of [†]. - 3.1.2 Upon Omeros' or its sublicensee(s)' receipt of positive data from completed toxicology studies, each of three-months minimum duration, of a first Product in a rodent species and in a non-rodent species, which studies have been conducted in conformance with current good laboratory practice guidance ("GLP") promulgated by the U.S. Food and Drug Administration ("USFDA"), which data and studies are sufficient to support the submission by Omeros or its sublicensee(s) to USFDA of an Investigational New Drug Application ("IND"), Omeros shall pay Asubio a Milestone Fee of [†]. - 3.1.3 Upon the first dosing of a human subject in the first Phase 1 clinical study sponsored or authorized by Omeros or its sublicensee(s) of a first Product anywhere in the world, which study has been cleared by USFDA or a corresponding foreign regulatory agency, Omeros shall pay Asubio a Milestone Fee of [†]. - 3.1.4 Upon the first dosing of a human subject in the first Phase 2 clinical study sponsored or authorized by Omeros or its sublicensee(s) of a first Product anywhere in the world, which study has been cleared by USFDA or a corresponding foreign regulatory agency, Omeros shall pay Asubio a Milestone Fee of [†]. - † DESIGNATES PORTIONS OF THIS DOCUMENT THAT HAVE BEEN OMITTED PURSUANT TO A REQUEST FOR CONFIDENTIAL TREATMENT FILED SEPARATELY WITH THE COMMISSION

-- 3.1.5 Upon the first dosing of a human subject in the first Phase 3 clinical study sponsored or authorized by Omeros or its sublicensee(s) of a first Product anywhere in the world, which study has been cleared by USFDA or a corresponding foreign regulatory agency, Omeros shall pay Asubio a Milestone Fee of [†]. - 3.1.6 Upon receipt of the first new drug application ("NDA") marketing approval for a first Product obtained by or on behalf of Omeros or its sublicensee(s) from USFDA, Omeros shall pay Asubio a Milestone Fee of [†]. - 3.1.7 Upon receipt of the first marketing authorization for a first Product obtained by or on behalf of Omeros or its sublicensee(s) from an ex-U.S. regulatory authority corresponding to USFDA, Omeros shall pay Asubio a Milestone Fee of [†]. - 3.1.8 Upon reaching an aggregate of all Net Sales of [†], Omeros shall pay Asubio a Milestone Fee of [†]. - 3.1.9 Upon reaching an aggregate of all Net Sales of [†], Omeros shall pay Asubio a Milestone Fee of [†]. - 3.2 If any Milestone above is achieved with respect to a particular Product before a prior Milestone has been achieved, then all prior Milestones that have not previously been paid with respect to that Product shall be deemed achieved upon achievement of the subsequent Milestone, and the corresponding payment shall become payable, provided, however, that the NDA approval Milestone set forth in Subsection 3.1.6 shall not be treated as a "prior Milestone" when the ex-U.S. marketing authorization Milestone set forth in Subsection 3.1.7 is achieved, and the ex-U.S. marketing authorization Milestone set forth in Subsection 3.1.6 is achieved.
+- 3.1.5 Upon the first dosing of a human subject in the first Phase 3 clinical study sponsored or authorized by Omeros or its sublicensee(s) of a first Product anywhere in the world, which study has been cleared by USFDA or a corresponding foreign regulatory agency, Omeros shall pay Asubio a Milestone Fee of [†]. - 3.1.6 Upon receipt of the first new drug application ("NDA") marketing approval for a first Product obtained by or on behalf of Omeros or its sublicensee(s) from USFDA, Omeros shall pay Asubio a Milestone Fee of [†]. - 3.1.7 Upon receipt of the first marketing authorization for a first Product obtained by or on behalf of Omeros or its sublicensee(s) from an ex-U.S. regulatory authority corresponding to USFDA, Omeros shall pay Asubio a Milestone Fee of [†]. - 3.1.8 Upon reaching an aggregate of all Net Sales of [†], Omeros shall pay Asubio a Milestone Fee of [†]. - 3.1.9 Upon reaching an aggregate of all Net Sales of [†], Omeros shall pay Asubio a Milestone Fee of [†]. - 3.2 If any Milestone above is achieved with respect to a particular Product before a prior Milestone has been achieved, then all prior Milestones that have not previously been paid with respect to that Product shall be deemed achieved upon achievement of the subsequent Milestone, and the corresponding payment shall become payable, provided, however, that the NDA approval Milestone set forth in Subsection 3.1.6 shall not be treated as a "prior Milestone" when the ex-U.S. marketing authorization Milestone set forth in Subsection 3.1.7 is achieved, and the ex-U.S. marketing authorization Milestone" when the NDA approval Milestone" when the NDA approval Milestone set forth in Subsection 3.1.7 is achieved.